I am a Mdewakanton Dakota rights activist with several

 (4.)
 Make a pronouncement to the world community of nations that the age of multiculturalism, an age

-been excessively Euro-centric, has, from the Church's view point, come to an end.
-And that the age
+the Church's view point, come to an end.
+And that the age of globalization has arrived.
+An age wherein

-a culture made up of the best of the past of all the earth's different peoples' traditions and cultures, a culture that will be wahkon
+all the earth's different peoples' traditions and cultures, a culture that will be wahkon (holy).